πUpdate Content with Lighthouse IPNS

 IPNS Names and Content Paths: IPNS records can point to either immutable or mutable paths.
 When using IPNS, the CID's meaning in the path depends on the namespace used:

-• /ipns/<cid-of-libp2p-key>: Represents a mutable, cryptographic IPNS name that corresponds to a libp2p public key.
+/ipfs/<cid>: Refers to immutable content on IPFS, with the CID containing a multihash./ipns/<cid-of-libp2p-key>: Represents a mutable, cryptographic IPNS name that corresponds to a libp2p public key.

 Note: Skip to Store and Update content on IPNS using Lighthouseif you already have a Lighthouse API Key